 If you’re a novice owner, here are some things you can do to prevent and stop the dangerous behaviors from developing.

-At least in the beginning, it is important that you keep your German Shepherd on a leash for walks.
+In the beginning, it’s important that you keep your German Shepherd on a leash for walks, especially in the residential neighborhoods.
 This isn’t meant to isolate the dog, but rather keep a safe distance from other people and dogs – just in case.

-If your GSD is showing aggressive traits frequently, it may be a good idea to get professionals involved.
+If your German Shepherd is showing aggressive traits frequently (lunging at other dogs on walks), it may be a good idea to get professionals involved.
 This is not something that can simply be brushed under the carpet.
+It will only get worse.

 This can mean obedience school and training with professionals.
 And in the worst case, you can also hire a canine behavioral specialist to help, though it may be more expensive.